AlexGoesCode/alexgoescode/readme.md

 ✨ I am Vaclav - a former cook who turned Web Developer, nice to meet you.

-→ <p>Currently working on my most recent project "BobbleHeads - twisted e-commerce".<br>
+<p>→ Currently working on my most recent project "BobbleHeads - twisted e-commerce".<br>
 → It is made with MERN-Stack: React, Node.js, Express.js, MongoDB, TS.<br>

 <p>It is a satirical e-commerce style webshop, which is<br>